How to make EHR/EMR Epic Integration with Your Health App

-The medical field in the United States was one of the first to be affected by universal digitalization, which had a positive effect on patient' treatment.
-However, perfection knows no limits, and the ordering of medical records is the first step to a "bright future," which is impossible without technology development.
+The medical field in the United States was one of the first to be affected by universal digitalization, which had a positive effect on patient treatment.
+However, perfection knows no limits, and ordering medical records is the first step to a “bright future,” which is impossible without technology development.

-Epic software is an application created to help doctors and other healthcare professionals (insurance agents, pharmacists) effectively manage electronic medical records and track any information that is in any way related to a patient' health.
+Epic Software is an application created to help doctors and other healthcare professionals (insurance agents, pharmacists) effectively manage electronic medical records and track any information that is in any way related to a patient’s health.
 Such software helps access data much more quickly, not prescribing unnecessary tests or drugs that can cause side effects, etc. Epic software helps to significantly improve business processes.

 According to statistics, in 2022, Epic named top EHR 12th straight year in nomination “Best overall software suite”.
 Isn’t that compelling enough reason to incorporate the system into your application?